 Thin controllers make it easy to split your JSON and hypermedia APIs out, because all the important logic lives in the domain model that is shared by both.
 This allows you to evolve both separately, while still keeping logic in sync with one another.

-With properly built “thin” controllers and “fat” models, keeping two separate APIs both in sync and yet still evolving separately is not as difficult or as crazy as it might sound at first.
+With properly built “thin” controllers and “fat” models, keeping two separate APIs both in sync and yet still evolving separately is not as difficult or as crazy as it might sound.